sharonpamela/introahv/lab_deploy_workloads/lab_deploy_workloads.rst

 Image Configuration
 +++++++++++++++++++

+Nutanix's Image Service is where you can store your build ISOs, as well as Disk Images you create (similar to VMware Templates).

 We will upload a small Linux distro (Raspian OS) to use for deploying VMs.

 In **Prism Central > Explore**, click **Images**.